SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ![Value configuration in detail: MO](/guides/users-guide/actility/deviceDatabase3.png)

 You can create a nested structure for a value within a measurement, event or managed object fragment.
-The following picture shows an example of such a nested structure for a device type reporting the current position of a device.
-The device type is named "Position" and contains values for longitude, latitude and altitude.
+The following picture shows an example of such a nested structure for a device type reporting the current position of a GPS device.
+The device type is named "Position" and contains values for longitude and latitude.

 The "Message ID" should be the same for all the values.
 Enter the rest of the parameters according to the instructions above.
-Enter "c8y_Position" in the "Managed object fragment" field and create a new value for each: longitude, latitude and altitude.
+Enter "c8y_Position" in the "Managed object fragment" field and create a new value for each: longitude and latitude.

 ![Value configuration in detail: nested structure](/guides/users-guide/actility/deviceDatabase5.png)